tsealex/de-crast/Git-tutorial.md

 Home brew is the package manager that Apple never made.
 To install homebrew go [here][2] and simply follow the instructions.
 You may get a prompt saying you need to install some Xcode stuff.
 That is from Apple it is safe.
-Do what your computer tell you to do.
+Do what your computer tells you to do.
 After homebrew is installed type

 ```
 brew install git